At School Meeting on Wednesday, March 27, eleven St. Markers were awarded Class of 1968 Fellowship Grants.

 Jenny Tang '20 and and Jason Chen '20 will be constructing a web application that promotes a better way to teach Chinese characters to Chinese-as-a-Second-Language (CSL) learners.

-Lora Xie '20 will use her grant to purchase a guzheng for the school so that I may continue practicing this traditional Chinese instrument and promote cultural awareness and appreciation through performances and workshops.
+Lora Xie '20 will use her grant to purchase a guzheng for the school so that she may continue practicing this traditional Chinese instrument and promote cultural awareness and appreciation through performances and workshops.

 Grace Zawadski '20 will be designing, building, and shaping a surfboard.